-Most rocks near the earth's surface (<3 to 6 mi deep) are brittle-elastic materials responding to natural stresses.
-Consequently, under the influence of extension, compression, flexure, uplift, cooling, and fluid migration, many rocks acquire networks of fractures of various types and sizes, which can be classified according to the relative movement of the fracture walls.
-Fractures having movement perpendicular to the fracture plane are extension or opening-mode fractures, whereas fractures having lateral displacement parallel to the fracture plane are faults.
-The shape of fractures, their associated infilling minerals, and characteristic fracture patterns can be used to classify fractures further and define fracture style and architecture.
-Reservoir rocks may contain both extension fractures and faults that range from microfractures normally only visible under the microscope to large fractures and faults thousands of feet in size.
+Most rocks near the earth's surface (<3 to 6 mi deep) are brittle materials.
+Under the influence of extension, compression, flexure, uplift, cooling, and fluid migration, many rocks acquire networks of fractures of various types and sizes.
+Reservoir rocks may contain both opening-mode fractures and faults that range from microfractures normally only visible under the microscope to large fractures and faults thousands of feet in size.

 Natural fractures are commonly observed in core from low-permeability-sandstone reservoir rocks, although many of these fractures are nearly vertical and therefore scarcely prone to intersection by vertical boreholes.
 Fractures are thus locally abundant in the subsurface, even in areas distant from structural perturbations such as folds and faults.
 In many cases, these fractures have been open or partly open in the subsurface, and locally they are associated with abrupt inflows of gas into the wellbore.
-Most documented fracture porosity values are low (a few percent and generally <1 percent).
-Recently fractures in several of low-permeability reservoirs have become targets for horizontal drilling, and in some cases increased gas production has been linked to fractures observed in core or on well logs from horizontal wells.
+Fractures in several of low-permeability reservoirs have become targets for horizontal drilling.

-Knowledge of fracture occurrence, orientation, and pattern is important for engineering evaluation and development of reservoirs having low matrix permeability and for correct placement of deviated and horizontal wells designed to cross fractures.
-The full impact of fractures on fluid flow or engineering operations in most low-permeability-sandstone reservoirs has not been quantitatively assessed.
+Knowledge of fracture occurrence, orientation, and pattern is important for engineering evaluation and development of reservoirs having low matrix permeability and for correct placement of horizontal wells designed to cross fractures.
 Natural fractures likely play a key role in production from parts of most, if not all, low-permeability-sandstone reservoirs based on the disparity observed in some reservoirs between permeability measured on core samples and that implied by production histories.
 Fractures having marked effects on reservoir performance have been described from the Cotton Valley sandstone in the East Texas and North Louisiana basins, the Mesaverde in the Piceance Basin, the Frontier Formation in the Green River Basin, and the Davis Sandstone in the Fort Worth Basin, among others.

-In addition to providing pathways for fluid movement locally, recent engineering analyses have also confirmed geologic predictions that natural fractures can profoundly affect the way induced hydraulic fractures grow.
+In addition to providing pathways for fluid movement locally, engineering analyses have also confirmed geologic predictions that natural fractures can profoundly affect the way induced hydraulic fractures grow.
 The growth of multiple fracture strands in naturally fractured intervals has been postulated to reflect pressure anomalies detected during hydraulic fracture treatments.
-Opening of natural fractures could account for the wide scatter of microseismic signals detected after hydraulic-fracture treatments, which were monitored using in-well geophones, and evidence from some basins that hydraulic fractures have grown parallel to the natural-fracture rather than the maximum-horizontal-stress direction [68].
-Hydraulic fracturing suggests that natural fractures need to be considered in hydraulic-fracture-treatment design.